michalp21/michalp21.github.io/_posts/2021-08-01-jekyll-tutorial.md

 Firefox messed me up with the fonts at least, but browser compatibility could come into play with other things too.
 Try different browsers.
 This applies mostly to display oddities.

 [^forthis]: These are what I used so I can say with some confidence that you too can get a working solution with them.
 Alternatives may also work though.
+[^tried]: I tested this with a main branch and a user site.
+I haven't tried other branches, or project or organization sites.
+It seems the only acceptable folders are . (root) and ./docs.
 [^otherwise]: Otherwise it's not so hard to figure out your URL.
 Google about GitHub Pages if you need more help there.

+[adsettings]: /assets/images/adsettings.png
+[advancedsettings]: /assets/images/advancedsettings.png
 [sidebar]: /assets/images/font.png